| AS QUICK AS CAN BE based on

 "So?"
 Tory said.
 "Come on, Princess, what are you plotting?

-"You recall that Sammy and I attended school together, Career University in DC; she is already putting on her shows, playing the organ herself, quite amazing."
+"You recall that Sammy and I attended school together, Career University in Washington DC.
+Now she is already putting on her shows, playing the organ herself, quite amazing."

 "Put the order through, Princess," said Lee; "789-4300 will get you there."